Tejaskadu9067/Decentralized-Exchange-/README.md

 cd ../frontend
 npm install

-## Set port to use inside index.js file inside the backend folder.
+## Set port to use in index.js file inside the backend folder.
 PORT=3000

 # Start the backend server (from the backend directory)